mpcontracting/rpm-jukebox/README.md

 [![Build and test](https://github.com/mpcontracting/rpm-jukebox/actions/workflows/on_push_to_main.yaml/badge.svg?branch=main)](https://github.com/mpcontracting/rpm-jukebox/actions/workflows/on_push_to_main.yaml)

-A player for the RPM Challenge jukebox written in JavaFX
+A jukebox for the RPM Challenge written in JavaFX

 ## Running in Maven